CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

 ![image](architecturedia/lab11.png)

-## Exercise 1: Review the default index policy for an Azure Cosmos DB SQL API container with the portal
+## Task 1: Review the default index policy for an Azure Cosmos DB SQL API container with the portal

 In this task, you will provision an Azure Cosmos DB SQL account, configuring essential settings and retrieving the necessary connection details for future development.In this task, you will provision an Azure Cosmos DB SQL API account, configuring essential settings and retrieving the necessary connection details for future development.